aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/README.md

 **Tasks:**

 1. Include device structured configuration.
-2. TODO Collect and assert device state:
+2. Generate per device test catalog (optionally store them), run the tests against each device using the test catalogs.
+The results are stored as json files.
-3. Create CSV report.
+3. Create CSV report and Markdown reports.
-4. Read CSV file (leveraged to generate summary report).
-5. Create Markdown Summary report.

 !!! tip
     You can provide your own custom ANTA catalogs using any of the available [ANTA tests](https://anta.arista.com/stable/api/tests/) to the AVD `eos_validate_state` role.
 Please refer to the [Custom ANTA catalog](#custom-anta-catalog) section for more details.